SolutionGuidance/psm/psm-app/cms-business-process/README.markdown

 We have a single business process, `ApplicationProcess.bpmn`, which determines what happens after a user clicks "Submit Application".
-The PSM hands the application application off to jBPM, and jBPM takes it through the process, calling back into the work item handlers defined in `src/main/java/gov/medicaid/process/application`.
+The PSM hands the application off to jBPM, and jBPM takes it through the process, calling back into the work item handlers defined in `src/main/java/gov/medicaid/process/application`.